Why women live longer than men (Part 4 of Your Brain at 100).

 It remains to be seen whether ovarian hormones such as oestrogen and pregnancy per se contribute to longevity.

-Certainly, there is data showing that having babies and breastfeeding them protect against cancers, especially breast and ovarian cancer.
+Certainly, data is showing that having babies and breastfeeding them protect against cancers, especially breast and ovarian cancer.

-The protective effect is strongest if you have children before the age of 30 and breastfeed them for a year or more.
+The protective effect is strongest if you have children before 30 and breastfeed them for a year or more.
 We think protection is due to reduced exposure to monthly fluctuations of oestrogen and progesterone, rather than overall exposure.

 Family planning for longevity — is that even a thing?

-We have a tendency to turn ‘research’ into ‘me-search’ and view the data through our own life lens.
+We tend to turn ‘research’ into ‘me-search’ and view the data through our life lens.

-So, it’s important to keep in mind the benefits and harms I’m discussing are based on averages across large populations, and not always directly applicable to each of us.
+So, it’s important to remember that the benefits and harms I’m discussing are based on averages across large populations and are not always directly applicable to each of us.

 Eliminating risks merely tips the scale in your favour.